mhvue/Node-MySQL/README.md

 </p>

 ### Item low in stock
-<p align="center"><b>If item is low in stock and not enough per User request, a message will inform of this.
+<p align="center"><b>If item is not enough quantity per User request, a message will inform of this.
 It'll ask if User would like to look at list of items again.</b>
 <br>
 <img src= "images/notEnough.png">
 </p>

-<p align="center"><b>If user picks Yes, the list of items will show again and start over, asking User to pick item by ID number.</b>
+<p align="center"><b>If user picks Yes, the list of items will show again and application start over.</b>
 <br>
 <img src= "images/notEnough_listAgain.png">
 </p>